David Melgueiro

-David Melgueiro (? in Porto – 1673 in Porto?) is alleged to have been a Portuguese navigator and explorer.
-He allegedly sailed across the Northeast Passage in 1660 by travelling from Japan to Portugal through the Arctic Ocean at a time when Portuguese vessels were banned from Japan.
+David Melgueiro (before 1673) is purported to have been a Portuguese navigator and explorer who allegedly sailed from Japan to Portugal through the Northeast Passage in 1660, at a time when Portuguese vessels were banned from Japan.
 The story is considered to be a falsehood, with obvious factual errors in the account of the voyage and no historical evidence to support it or even confirm Melgueiro's existence.

 Alleged voyage

-According to the story of a diplomat and French spy in Portugal, the Seigneur de La Madelène (or Madeleine), he found records that a Captain David Melgueiro left the island of Tanegashima, Japan (Kagoshima Prefecture) at the command of the ship le Père éternel on March 14, 1660, sailed north along the east coast of Asia to 84° N. The ship then sailed between Svalbard and Greenland towards Scotland and Ireland, passing west of them to finally arrive at Porto.
+According to the story of a diplomat and French spy in Portugal, the Seigneur de La Madelène (or Madeleine), he had found records that a Captain David Melgueiro had left the island of Tanegashima, Japan (Kagoshima Prefecture) at the command of the ship Le Père Éternel on March 14, 1660, sailed north along the east coast of Asia to 84° N. The ship then sailed between Svalbard and Greenland towards Scotland and Ireland, passing west of them to finally arrive at Porto.

 La Madelène was allegedly murdered when he was preparing to leave Portugal to reveal Melgueiro's achievement to the French.
 In 1754 the French geographer Philippe Buache traced in his memoirs the route taken by Melgueiro on a 1649 map drawn by a Portuguese identified only as Teixeira.
 The map was found in the French Navy archives.
 How the French Navy acquired this map would be a Portuguese state secret as well.